-Are you undecided about what major you want to pursue at the University of North Texas?
-Do you find it difficult to choose just one area of study because you have several interests?
-You may be like many high-achieving students who are weighing all of their options.
-If you have not selected a major, donít worry; you are not alone.
+Are you undecided about what major you may pursue at the University of North Texas?
+Do you find it difficult to choose just one area to study because you have several interests?
+You may be like many high-achieving students who are weighing all their options.
+If you haven't selected a major, don't worry; you're not alone.

-Many students are uncertain about a major.
-In addition, approximately 75 percent of students who declare a major upon admission to college change it at least once before they graduate.
+Many students are uncertain about a major when they start college.
+In addition, about 75 percent of students who declare their major when they enroll in college change it at least once before they graduate.

-You will take most of these courses during your first few semesters and in doing so make progress toward your degree.
-Some of these courses may fulfill core and major requirements simultaneously.
+Most of these courses are taken during your first few semesters here.
+Some courses may fulfill core and major requirements simultaneously.

-This center has two locations to serve you.
-The offices house interactive computer programs that focus on your interests and values to identify possible careers.
-You can also research different careers and employers through the centerís online and hard-copy libraries.
+This center is open to all majors and classifications.
+It houses interactive computer programs that focus on your interests and values to identify possible careers.
+You can also research different careers and employers using the center's online and hard-copy libraries.

-Located in Chestnut Hall, the office has a vocational counselor and written inventories available to determine your abilities, interests and personality attributes, so you can select a career and major that fits you.
+Located in Chestnut Hall, the office features counselors, speaker presentations and other assessment tools to help determine your abilities, interests and personality attributes so you can select a major and career that fits you.

-If you are a veteran, this facility is operated by personnel who are familiar with your unique circumstances and can provide additional insight about choosing a major.
+If you're a veteran, this facility is operated by personnel familiar with your unique circumstances and can provide additional insight about choosing a major.
 More than 2,500 members of the military community and their families are enrolled at UNT.

-You can research all of the degree programs offered by UNT, descriptions of potential courses and graduation requirements.
+You can research all of the degree programs offered at UNT, descriptions of potential courses and graduation requirements.